What is NMR?

-A computer that analyses and record the data.
+A computer that analyses and records the data.

 Applications of Nuclear Magnetic Resonance (NMR) Spectroscopy

 Spectroscopy is the study of the interaction of electromagnetic radiation with matter.
-NMR spectroscopy is the use of the NMR phenomenon to study physical, chemical and biological properties of matter.
+NMR spectroscopy is the use of the NMR phenomenon to study the physical, chemical, and biological properties of matter.